-BA (Hons) Design will sit alongside BA (Hons) Visual Arts within the School of Creative Industries, Hospitality and Tourism.
+BA (Hons) Visual Arts will sit alongside BA (Hons) Design within the School of Creative Industries, Hospitality and Tourism.
 The art and design department currently offer creative FE courses from level 1 to level 3 in Art and Design (BTEC levels 1, 2, and 3), Media (BTEC levels 2 and 3), and Graphic Design (level 3).
 HE provision includes FdA Web Design (due to end May 2017, not being re-validated), FdA Graphic Design, FdA Visual Arts, and BA (Hons) Design.

-BA (Hons) Design will share a course structure with BA (Hons) Visual Arts in terms of module themes, delivery dates, and module weighting.
-Module aims and learning outcomes will be broadly similar with the contextualisation of student outcomes befitting the nature of the chosen course.
+BA (Hons) Visual Arts will share its course structure with BA (Hons) Design in terms of module themes, delivery dates, and module weighting, although contextualised for visual arts specialisms and curriculum content.
 Each programme will be contextualised within the scope of specialisms falling under each course title.
-In general, BA (Hons) Design is predominantly focussed on digital skills while BA (Hons) Visual Arts will largely encompass learning activities associated with the notion of traditional arts and craft based skills.
+In general, BA (Hons) Visual Arts will largely encompass learning activities associated with the notion of traditional arts and craft based skills while BA (Hons) Design is predominantly focussed on digital skills.
 This is a broad definition and does not take into account the blurring of creative boundaries and the interchangeable methodologies of practitioners, determined by the requirements of bespoke project briefs and a practitioner's conceptual thinking.
-The BA Design is an exit award which excludes the research project module.
+The BA Visual Arts is an exit award which excludes the research project module.

-There is scope for students from both BA (Hons) Design and BA (Hons) Visual Arts to work collaboratively, engage in critical debate and share in seminar based learning activities to support the skills required for further progression into employment, self-employment or further study.
+There is scope for students from both BA (Hons) Visual Arts and BA (Hons) Design to work collaboratively, engage in critical debate and share in seminar based learning activities to support the skills required for further progression into employment, self-employment or further study.